China Set To Intervene If U.S. Launches Pre-Emptive Strike Against North Korea

 “Neither Washington nor Pyongyang really wants war, but a war could break out anyway as they do not have the experience of putting such an extreme game under control.”

-Pavel Zolotarev, a retired Russian major general, told RT that decision-making in Washington goes “beyond rational logic” and there are unforeseen consequences as both parties seem to be prepared for worst-case scenarios.
+Pavel Zolotarev, a retired Russian major general, told RT that decision making in Washington goes “beyond rational logic” and there are unforeseen consequences as both parties seem to be prepared for worst-case scenarios.

 Zolotarev said Pyongyang’s threat to target Guam should not be taken lightly.